Is Virtual Racing the Future? – with Ben Delaney

 Rob Pickels 55:39

 And I give full hope to other entities that they’re going to make something that’s awesome.
-I know that there are some other things out in the wings, I would love to see a competitor to Swift to really be pushing this segment forward and increase that user enjoyment.
+I know that there are some other things out in the wings, I would love to see a competitor to Zwift to really be pushing this segment forward and increase that user enjoyment.

 Trevor Connor 55:54

-Before we close out the episode.
-Let’s hear from Chris Carmichael and his thoughts on the future of virtual racing.
+Before we close out the episode, let’s hear from Chris Carmichael and his thoughts on the future of virtual racing.

 Chris Carmichael 56:00